 Heartworm is caused by the parasite dirofilaria immitus

 , and it's carried from host to host by infected mosquitoes.
 Heartworm cannot be transmitted through direct contact.
 When an infected mosquito bites your pet and injects the heartworm larvae, the larvae travel through the bloodstream and become lodged in the heart and blood vessels.
 As they grow into adults, the larvae cause inflammation and impede blood flow, causing severe damage to the heart and other organs.
 This usually leads to death.

 Even though heartworms can grow to be 6-14" long, the symptoms aren't noticed until months to years after the initial infection.
 Dogs may have a soft cough, difficulty breathing, weakness, fainting or weight loss.
 Cats may also experience vomiting or gagging.
 If not treated, the animal usually dies of heart failure.

-The animal must be closely monitored with restricted activity for six weeks after treatment while the dog removes the dying heartworms from the blood stream.
-Restricted activity is to prevent the dying worms from breaking off pieces that plug in the lungs.
+The animal must be closely monitored with restricted activity for six weeks after treatment while the dying heartworms are removed from the blood stream.
+Restricted activity is to prevent the dying worms from breaking off in pieces that could plug the arteries of the lungs.
 Heartworm treatment is tricky depending on the level of infestation; it may be difficult to prevent more harm than good.
-Currently there is no approved treatment for heartworm in cats, so only the symptoms can be treated.
+Currently there is no approved treatment for Heartworm in cats, so only the symptoms can be treated.

-Treatment is expensive and difficult so prevention is key to managing heartworms.
+Treatment is expensive and difficult, so prevention is key to managing heartworms.
 There are a variety of safe

-Your pet’s monthly heartworm prevention is important in keeping them healthy!
+Your pet’s monthly Heartworm prevention is important in keeping them healthy!

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical